danielmmetz/settle/README.md

 **File Symlinking**
 * symlink files using relative or absolute paths

+**Includes**
+* enable modular config by means of _including_ other files into the main configuration
+  * resolution order is the listed files for inclusion (in-order), then content in the main config file.
+    The last definition wins.
+Stanzas are taken as all or nothing--no clever merging happens within stanzas.

 ### Run history

 After a successful run, a copy of that run's `settle.yaml` is backed up to `~/.local/share/settle`.